In this article...

 Retail electricity prices in Vietnam are regulated and, though permitted, price rises are not all that common.
 This has led to EVN selling electricity below cost price.
 As of January, it was losing about VND 142.5 per kilowatt-hour sold.

-Changes have been made to pricing regulations in recent weeks that will see electricity prices reviewed quarterly (as opposed to annually as was the case in the past) and adjusted by up to 3 percent by EVN before approval is needed from the MoIT.
-This is detailed in Decision 5 issued back in March.
+Changes were made to pricing regulations in 2024 that allow for electricity prices to be reviewed quarterly (as opposed to annually as was the case in the past) and adjusted by up to 3 percent by EVN before approval is needed from the MoIT.
+This was detailed in Decision 5 issued back in March, 2024.

 Electricity price brackets in Vietnam